-Attorneys in this practice have extensive experience before federal and state agencies, including: the Federal Energy Regulatory Commission, Connecticut Department of Public Utility Control, Connecticut Department of Environmental Protection, Connecticut Energy Advisory Board, Connecticut Siting Council, Massachusetts Department of Public Utilities, and the Massachusetts Department of Telecommunication and Cable, as well as similar agencies around the country.
+Attorneys in this practice have extensive experience before federal and state agencies, including: the Federal Energy Regulatory Commission, the U.S. Environmental Protection Agency, the Connecticut Public Utilities Regulatory Authority, The Connecticut Department of Energy and Environmental Protection, the Connecticut Siting Council, and the Massachusetts Department of Public Utilities, as well as similar agencies throughout the East Coast.

 Our attorneys also have extensive experience before state siting councils and regularly practice before local zoning, wetlands and land use agencies with respect to the siting of electric generating facilities, telecommunications towers and antennas, water treatment facilities, fuel pipelines, transmission lines and substations as those agencies balance the impacts and public benefits of various projects.

-Our attorneys have experience in the cutting-edge issues facing the energy and utility sectors, such as competitive energy pricing and procurement, power plant development, energy contracts, licensing of competitive suppliers, renewable energy, distributed generation, project financing, conservation and load management, metering and transmission enhancements and biofuels.
+Pullman’s regulatory team has experience in the cutting-edge issues facing the energy and utility sectors, such as: renewable energy projects, competitive energy pricing and procurement, power plant development, energy contracts, battery energy storage systems, licensing of competitive suppliers, distributed generation, project financing, conservation and load management, metering and transmission enhancements and biofuels.
 In addition, our attorneys have a wide range of experience in matters that are ancillary to energy and utility matters, such as environmental permitting and compliance, taxation, property valuation, antitrust matters, contractual issues, mergers and acquisitions of utility companies, and unfair trade practice statutes.